steshaw/steshaw.org/posts/2006-07-02-csp-for-java-programmers.markdown

 title: CSP for Java programmers
 wordpress_id: 53
 categories: - Programming
-tags: - Concurrent Programming - CSP - Erlang
+tags: Concurrent Programming, CSP, Erlang
 ---

 Finally read through this series from IBM developerworks.
 It's a worthwhile read for anyone interested in alternatives to doing shared-memory concurrency.
 JCSP is kinda like an Erlang library for Java (but unfortunately the threads aren't as lightweight).